sql-machine-learning/elasticdl/docs/designs/data_transform.md

 LABEL label
 ```

 It trains a model to classify someone's income level using the [census income dataset](https://archive.ics.uci.edu/ml/datasets/Census+Income).
-The transform expression is **COLUMN NUMERIC(NORMALIZE(capital_gain)), NUMERIC(STANDARDIZE(age)), EMBEDDING(BUCKETIZE(hours_per_week, bucket_num=10), dim=128)**.
+The transform expression is `COLUMN NUMERIC(NORMALIZE(capital_gain)), NUMERIC(STANDARDIZE(age)), EMBEDDING(BUCKETIZE(hours_per_week, bucket_num=10), dim=128)`.
 It will normalize the column *capital_gain*, standardize the column *age*, bucketize the column *hours_per_week* to 5 buckets and then map it to an embedding value.

 *Please check the [discussion](https://github.com/sql-machine-learning/elasticdl/issues/1664).*

 SQLFlow will convert the `COLUMN` expression to Python code of data transformation.
 But it requires some parameters which are derived from the data.
-Next we will do the analysis work.
+So next we will do the analysis work.

 ### Generate Analysis SQL From SQLFlow Statement